-LEARNING STRATEGIES FOR ELL LEARNERS
+ACADEMIC STRATEGIES FOR ELL LEARNERS

-Learning Strategies is for ELL Learners who have moved out of the Transitional Program and into regular English, and still require some assistance in reading comprehension, vocabulary expansion, and composition writing.
+Academic Strategies is for ELL Learners who have moved out of the Transitional Program and into regular English.
+This course helps students who still require some assistance in reading comprehension, vocabulary expansion, and composition writing.
 The teacher designs the program to best support each student in this advanced English language support class.
 In grade 10 (English Language Development 10) and grades 11 & 12 (Academic Writing Strategies 11) students are credited for the course.